Child Care and Preschool

 Child Care / Preschool / Pre-K

-"Pre-K" (Pre-Kindergarten) is a school readiness program for four-year-olds that helps them get ready to go to school.
-Fayetteville Public Schools offers free Pre-K programs for low-income families.
-You can learn more here.
+- "Pre-K" (Pre-Kindergarten) is a school readiness program for four-year-olds that helps them get ready to go to school.

 How to Choose a Child Care Provider

 There are many options for child care for children ages three months to five years, ranging from in-home providers to church programs to larger commercial facilities.
-Better Beginnings is a quality rating program for child care programs and facilities in Arkansas.
-Their website offers helpful information about what to look for in a child care facility, the types of child care available, and how to pay for it. (available in English and Spanish)
+Better Beginnings is a quality rating program for child care programs and facilities in Arkansas, and their site offers helpful information about what to look for in a child care facility, the types of child care available, and how to pay for it. (available in English and Spanish)

 The Arkansas Division of Child Care and Early Childhood Education provides a search tool online to help you find and select licensed child care providers that suit your needs.
-Click here to search for licensed child care.
+Search for licensed child care.

 Child Care Aware is a non-profit organization that provides child care referrals in 17 counties in Northwest Arkansas, the River Valley, and Southcentral Arkansas.
 Other services include parenting classes, child care provider education, training and professional development opportunities.
 We also host the Healthy Families America Home Visiting Program.
 All services are free to you and the community.